cuiyongbo/hello-world/my_wiki/languages/english_notes_12.rst

 | Usage: Marianne surveyed her reflection in the mirror.
 | Usage: he doesn't get much time for reflection. [consideration]
 |
+| silhouette [轮廓，侧影]
+| Definition: the dark outline or shape of a person or an object that you see against a light background.
+| Usage: The mountains stood out in silhouette.
+| Usage: A figure stood in the doorway, silhouetted against the light.
+|
 | golden
 | Usage: curls of glossy golden hair.
 | Usage: bake until golden.